journal-club/wiki-data/news/campaigning-worst.md

 5. **No campaigning is allowed before 5PM (1PM on Saturdays) and after 11PM in working days.**
 6. **In case of ragging or threats, students should immediately call any member of the Election Commission.**

-Now that we have reminded ourselves about what powers we hold as members of the General Body, let us now look into some of the disturbing things we have picked up this Election Season.
+Now that we have reminded ourselves about what powers we hold as members of the General Body, let us now look into some of the **disturbing things** we have picked up this Election Season.
 It is worth mentioning again that this is just our attempt to keep things clear for the members of the GB including us and is not biased towards one particular person.

 It has been brought to our attention that some of the candidates out of ignorance or in their ambition of getting elected have put vague and impossible promises in their manifestos, which they simply do not possess the power to enforce if elected to be a part of the SUC.
-If we are not mistaken, we overheard a candidate as part of their campaign promising to take BITS to the top 5 spots in the National Institute Ranking Framework’s (NIRF) annual rankings.
+If we are not mistaken, we overheard **a candidate** as part of their campaign **promising to take BITS to the top 5 spots in the** National Institute Ranking Framework’s **(NIRF) annual rankings**.
 Why don’t we leave the Administration to worry about such issues?
 Then there were some who wanted to delve into the matters of the SMC or GAD.
 They might be highly ambitious and noble for their thoughts but there are designated people for every concern and hence we have the elections to elect the right people for the right post.
 One simply cannot impose their free will upon whatever seems fancy enough to go on their manifesto or their campaign speeches.

 ## An Interview
 A respected member of our college, a current post-holder, and a person who's held positions of responsibility, and **whose identity we do not wish to disclose** has wished to confirm some of these disturbing facts and answer our queries.
 These are the answers given to our team by the member: